 Decisions will be made within 60 days of the receipt of the faculty member’s request by the department chair.

-The decision of the provost and vice president for academic affairs is final.
+The decision of the appropriate Executive Vice President is final

-The maximum total period for full-time probationary appointments (excluding periods not counted, see section III.B.) is six years, unless an approved extension is granted (see section III.C.).
+To ensure that all faculty undergo the tenure process according to the same schedule, mid-year faculty can choose whether to undergo tenure review a semester earlier than those hired at the beginning of an academic year (per section III.A of this policy) or one semester later than faculty members hired at the beginning of an academic year.
+Unless an approved extension is granted (see section III.C), the maximum total period for full-time probationary appointments, excluding periods not counted (see section III.B) is six years for faculty hired at the start of an academic year and up to six-and-a-half years for faculty hired mid-year.

+Tenure-track faculty in the School of Medicine may request a one-time, permanent conversion to a career-track appointment at any point prior to when they formally apply for tenure or reach the end of their fifth probationary year.

+This conversion from tenure-track to career-track requires a written request and approvals from the department chair, the Dean of the School of Medicine, and the Executive Vice President for Health Sciences.

 If the tenure decision is negative, a one-year terminal appointment is offered.

 The length of the probationary period may be reduced in any of the following instances:

-A faculty member initially appointed to the rank of full professor may be considered for tenure in the second year of service and would be notified of a tenure decision according to the schedule in the Teaching and Research Faculty Handbook; if tenure is awarded, a tenure contract will be offered for a third year of service.
-In addition, the probationary period for a full professor may be eliminated, and an initial tenure appointment may be recommended to the Board if such an appointment has been requested by the chair, voted on by the departmental tenure committee, the college promotion and tenure committee, the University Promotion and Tenure Committee and approved in writing by the dean, the provost and vice president for academic affairs, and the president.
-It is the sense of the Board of Visitors that the procedure of eliminating the probationary period for tenure should
+A faculty member initially appointed to the rank of full professor may be considered for tenure in the second year of service and would be notified of a tenure decision according to the schedule in the Teaching and Research Faculty Handbook; if tenure is awarded, a tenure contract will be offered for subsequent years of service.

-be rarely used.
-(Please refer to the policy on Initial Appointment of Teaching and Research Faculty for additional information on an initial appointment with tenure.)
+The probationary period for a full professor may be eliminated, and an initial tenure appointment may be recommended to the Board if such an appointment has been requested by the chair, voted on by the departmental tenure committee, the college/school promotion and tenure committee, the University Promotion and Tenure Committee and approved in writing by the dean, the appropriate Executive Vice President, and the President.
+An initial appointment with tenure will be granted only to a faculty member who already has achieved a distinguished academic record and held a tenured position.
+Please refer to the policy on Initial Appointment of Teaching and Research Faculty for additional information on an initial appointment with tenure.

-A faculty member initially appointed to the rank of associate professor for tenure in the fourth year of service and would be notified of a tenure decision according to the schedule in the Teaching and Research Faculty Handbook.
-If tenure is approved, a tenure contract will be offered for the fifth year.
-In addition, the probationary period for an associate professor may be eliminated, and an initial tenure appointment may be recommended to the board if such an appointment has been requested by the chair, voted on by the departmental tenure committee, the college promotion and tenure committee, the University Promotion and Tenure Committee and approved in writing by the dean, the provost and president for academic affairs, and the president.
-It is the sense of the Board of Visitors that the procedure of eliminating the probationary period for tenure should be rarely used.rarely used.
+A faculty member initially appointed to the rank of associate professor must apply for tenure no later than during their sixth year of service and would be notified of a tenure decision according to the schedule in the Teaching and Research Faculty Handbook.
+If tenure is approved, a tenure contract will be offered for subsequent years.
+In addition, the probationary period for an associate professor may be eliminated, and an initial tenure appointment may be recommended to the board if such an appointment has been requested by the chair, voted on by the departmental tenure committee, the college/school promotion and tenure committee, the University Promotion and Tenure Committee and approved in writing by the dean, the appropriate executive president, and the President.
+The procedure of eliminating the probationary period for tenure should be used only in cases where a faculty member has already achieved a distinguished academic record or held a tenured position.